Debra Fine & The Fine Art of Small Talk

 Real-Time Competitive Intelligence

-Competitive Intelligence (CI) has historically focused on strategic and tactical forms of intelligence.
-In fact, SCIP changed its acronym from Society of Competitive Intelligence Professionals to Strategic Competitive Intelligence Professionals.
-While CI is an important input to strategic planning, and companies benefit from scenario planning, many companies miss the boat by not conducting and communicating CI in real-time.
-Real-time CI deserves to be a focus within the profession.
+Competitive Intelligence has historically focused on strategic and tactical forms of intelligence.
+In fact, SCIP changed its acronym from Society of Competitive Intelligence Professionals to Strategic and Competitive Intelligence Professionals.
+While competitive intelligence is an important component in strategic planning, and companies benefit from scenario planning: many companies miss the boat by not conducting and communicating competitive intelligence in real-time.
+Real-time competitive intelligence deserves to be a focus within the profession.

-Many companies think they are conducting real-time competitive intelligence since they monitor the competitive environment continuously on the Internet and increasingly through social media such as Twitter, LinkedIn and Facebook as well as industry specific forums or social networks like Ning.
-While monitoring is the foundation of real-time competitive intelligence, it is not actionable.
+Many companies think they are conducting real-time competitive intelligence since they monitor their market landscape continuously on the Internet and increasingly through social media such as Twitter, LinkedIn and Facebook as well as industry specific forums or social networks like Ning.
+While monitoring is the foundation of real-time market intelligence, it is not actionable.
 The action you take in real-time will give you a competitive advantage.
 As David Meerman Scott said at our AIIP conference, “Speed and agility bring competitive advantage…Act now before the window of opportunity vanishes.”

-That’s the point: many in CI sit on the knowledge they gain from monitoring the environment.
-I think part of the reason is that competitive intelligence is a staff job, and many in CI don’t have the corporate OK to take action.
+That’s the point: many in competitive intelligence sit on the knowledge they gain from monitoring the environment.
+I think part of the reason is that competitive intelligence is a staff job, and many in the profession don’t have the authority to take action.
 Some corporate cultures reward information hoarding, the exact opposite of sharing and taking action.

-However, CI managers can inform people in our companies in real-time, and in areas where we have more knowledge, make recommendations for action.
+However, competitive intelligence managers can inform our company employees in real-time, and in areas where we have more knowledge, we can make recommendations.
 The balancing act in our job is to offer cooperative intelligence: don’t inundate people with too much information, just what you know is important to them.

 When you read a rumor about a competitor or marketing trend that could significantly impact your company, check it out right away.
 This usually involves talking to another human being.
 That’s why having a deep human source network is essential for every competitive intelligence practitioner.